silicone-fig/wasteof.me/README.md

   requests like `*.wasteof.me/posts/(postid)` will redirect to `wasteof.money/posts/(postid)`, ignoring the subdomain.

 - **custom subdomains**
-  you can get a custom subdomain pointing to a specific wasteof.money link by editing `domains.yaml` and making a pull request.
+  you can get a custom subdomain pointing to a specific wasteof.money link by forking the repo, editing `domains.yaml`, and making a pull request.

 ---
 if you find any bugs please open an issue 🙏 thanks